-How will I communicate? - Concerns of not speaking the local language.
+How will I communicate? - Concerns about local language

 One of the main concerns of people in any situation of life, it’s not being able to express ideas or doubts in other languages.
 Fortunately, English is a universal language, and knowing it can make your life easier.
 Nevertheless, there are people that don’t speak, nor understand it.

-26) Use your body language.
-Imagine that from one day to other you can’t speak.
+imagine that from one day to another you can’t speak.
 How would you communicate?.
-Words can be totally different, but the meaning of a smile in Europe is not different in Asia, and the same happens for other emotions like sadness, anger, worry, etc. Consequently, if you can’t talk, use your hands and facial expressions to communicate.
+Words can be totally different, but the meaning of a smile in Europe is not different in Asia, and the same happens for other emotions.
+Consequently, if you can’t talk, you still can transmit an idea using expressions, grimaces and gestures.

-27) Go to the point thinking in the keywords.
 The challenge is not just the receiver understands your message, it’s actually you get the answer you need.
 In other words, you need to think about the keywords of what you want to ask.
-Don’t be ashamed of looking ridiculous.
-Once I went to a supermarket in Riga because I needed to find eggs.
-Then, the staff didn’t speak English, so I had to imitate a hen and… she got the message.
-The keywords for this exercise was “chicken laying an egg” lol.
+Don’t be ashamed of looking ridiculous if you need to act.

-30) Use Google Translate (offline).
-As it’s been commented above, downloading the local language in Google Translate to use it when you don’t have internet could help you a lot.
-For example, you can write a short message in the app and show it translated to people to ask for something.
-They could do the same to answer.
+As mentioned before, downloading the local language in Google Translate to use it offline could be a life saver.
+For example, you can write a short message in the app and show it translated to ask for something.